 At one point I remember telling the group that I was never very spiritual.
-Chrystalla (Chrystalla Chew) is very kind loving and spiritual person that can really look into herself and know what she’s feeling.
+Chrystalla (Chrystalla Chew, Palliative Care and Day Hospice Coordinator ) is a very kind, loving and spiritual person that can really look into herself and know what she’s feeling.
 I got so many different perspectives from the group and Chrystalla, so many different cultures and people from different walks of life.
 This has been a good experience for me.

 The last two years have taught me to take one day at a time.
 I was always a busy person and would forget to enjoy the moment.
 Things change when you realize life is finite.
 I want to live in the moment and enjoy each day as it comes.
 I am still very optimistic; I tell myself to see what tomorrow brings.
 Even when the doctors said that the chemo wasn’t working anymore, that there wasn’t a cure, I didn’t let myself give up hope.
 I’m not a stupid person, I know what’s happening, I watched my husband deteriorate!
 But I look at my grandson and tell myself I will be around to watch him grow up, for as long as I can, to the best of my abilities.